Alight Motion logo

 4. Install Alight Motion from the Play Store inside the emulator

-LDPlayer does not have a macOS version as of 2026 — it's Windows-only.
-For Intel Mac users, BlueStacks is the main option.
+LDPlayer does not have a Mac version as of 2026 — BlueStacks is your main option on Intel Mac.

 Why We Recommend Alight Motion